Summer SchoolAcademic Sessions

 This summer school programme provides 22 hours of class-based teaching per week, a full schedule of on and off-site activities and full day off-site excursions twice a week.

-These Global Skills in International sessions take place in the mornings and focus on additional skills which are critical for lifelong learning and success.
+These Global Skills International sessions take place in the mornings and focus on additional skills which are critical for lifelong learning and success.
 In addition to content encompassing communication and collaboration, creativity and critical thinking, they are divided into three distinct areas, with each focusing on either knowledge, skills or values.

 - Knowledge-based sessions - Contains subject-specific learning objectives where students may learn topics like history, politics or International Relations.